Configuring HTTPS with cert-manager and Google Cloud DNS

 status: acme: order: url: https://acme-v02.api.letsencrypt.org/acme/order/40759665/45358362 conditions: - lastTransitionTime: 2018-08-23T02:28:44Z message: Certificate issued successfully reason: CertIssued status: "True" type: Ready

-Configuring the gateway
+Configuring the Knative ingress gateway

-kubectl apply --filename - <<EOF apiVersion: networking.istio.io/v1alpha3 kind: Gateway metadata: name: knative-ingress-gateway namespace: knative-serving spec: selector: knative: ingressgateway servers: - port: number: 80 name: http protocol: HTTP hosts: - "*" - port: number: 443 name: https protocol: HTTPS hosts: - "*" tls: httpsRedirect: true # sends 301 redirect for http requests. mode: SIMPLE privateKey: /etc/istio/ingressgateway-certs/tls.key serverCertificate: /etc/istio/ingressgateway-certs/tls.crt EOF
+kubectl apply --filename - <<EOF apiVersion: networking.istio.io/v1alpha3 kind: Gateway metadata: name: knative-ingress-gateway namespace: knative-serving spec: selector: istio: ingressgateway servers: - port: number: 80 name: http protocol: HTTP hosts: - "*" - port: number: 443 name: https protocol: HTTPS hosts: - "*" tls: httpsRedirect: true # sends 301 redirect for http requests. mode: SIMPLE privateKey: /etc/istio/ingressgateway-certs/tls.key serverCertificate: /etc/istio/ingressgateway-certs/tls.crt EOF